 Notice that multiplying by the number of means (minus one) is a kind of penalty for the richness of the infinite family of tests you could do.
 As soon as Mr. Scheffé discovered these tests, people started complaining that the penalty was very severe, and it was too hard to get significance.
 In my opinion, what's remarkable is not that a license for unlimited fishing is expensive, but that it's for sale at all.
-The power of a Scheffé test is the probability of getting an F bigger than the critical value multiplied by p - 1.
+The power of a Scheffé test is the probability of getting a value of F that is bigger than the critical value multiplied by p-1.
 You can pay for it by increasing the sample size.